w3f/polkadot-wiki/docs/learn/learn-staking.md

 title: Introduction to Staking
 sidebar_label: Introduction to Staking
 description: A high level introduction to Staking on Polkadot and NPoS model
-keywords: [staking, stake, nominate, nominating, NPoS]
+keywords: [staking, stake, nominate, nominating, NPoS, faq]
 slug: ../learn-staking
 ---